Motherpeace Round Tarot Cards Suit of Cups

 In this card the attraction is a sexual one, as it is in the feeling realm of the water.
 The two people are raising their glasses in a toast, and a snake is wrapped around their wrists, making a complete circle to seal their connection.
 The waning moon is near the evening star, a sign of blessing on a new love, in the beauty of nature on the lovely beach, in the sweetness of their hearts.
 There will be a union between them.
 When this card is reversed, one of the people may feel that they cannot have such a connection with another person at the time, and may feel afraid of it or lonely.
 If tilted to the left, one of the parties is holding their desire in check.
 If the card tilts to the right, they will follow their hearts and the deep stirrings that have arisen, even if there are obstacles, they will be overcome.

 The Three of Cups is a picture of three Priestesses who have come together to a sacred spring to celebrate a special occasion together.
 They are lighthearted and dancing to express this happy and joyful time.
 There is an animal in the scene who is part horse, bird and fish.
 The magical animal figure is a form of Pegasus the winged horse, the horse-child of Medusa.
 There is a legend that says Pegasus formed a magic Horse Well when he touched the ground with his hoof.
 Poets drank there for inspiration.
 The three women represent the Three Graces, their powers of imagination, and the possibilities of love.
-This is one of the cases where the larger deck, which is 4 1/2 in. in diameter, shows more detail than the smaller one that is 3 in. in diameter.
+This is one of the cases where the larger deck, which is four and a half inches in diameter, shows more detail than the smaller one that is three inches in diameter.

 The dance the women do is mystical, and involves inner visions, fantasies, and song, as well as the practice of meditating and magical chants.
 One holds snakes, as the Hopi Indians do to make rain, one plays the flute of Krishna, and the third holds an ancient thyrsus made of the branches of three sacred trees belonging to the Moon Goddess.
 This card is about sharing pleasure, having fun with others, and feeling a sense of belonging in a group.
 The three cups continue to pour water into the magical spring, and the willow trees also dance in honor of the Willow Goddess, who brings inner knowledge and wisdom.
 If this card is reversed, a person may feel problems in group situations, and may need to build trust and relax more.
 When it tilts to the left, she is experiencing hesitation about joining the group.
 If it tilts to the right, she pulls the energy of the group in her direction.